 Wondering what does it cost to sell a house?
 A lot!
 Even with technology lowering commissions, it still costs a lot to sell a house.
 When you add on commissions, taxes, and fees, it can easily cost anywhere from 6% – 8% of the value of a home to sell a house.

-Despite the creation of Zillow, Trulia (acquired by Zillow in 2015), and a bunch of other internet real estate companies, commission rates still haven't come down.
+Despite the creation of Zillow, Redfin, and a bunch of other internet real estate companies, commission rates still haven't come down as much as they should.
 Just look at the wealth management industry.
 They used to charge 2% – 3% of your assets to manage your money.
-Now, thanks to robo-advisors like Wealthfront and Betterment, you can have your money managed with similar results for 0.25% or less.
-That is a 90% decline in commissions!
+Now the industry charges under 1%.

 Every property I've bought since 2003 I found through the internet.
 It's why I've always asked for my realtor to share some of their commission once the deal closes.
 They always oblige since they didn't do anything except help write the offer I deemed was fair.
 Today, you can just write an offer in minutes using DocuSign.